 The Key: Consistent, Early Evergreen Grants

 Most companies put considerable effort into the size of their equity grants for new hires.
-It’s rare these days to find new hires that haven’t used a tool, like the Wealthfront Start-Up Salary and Equity Compensation Tool, to determine the appropriate amount of salary & equity to expect for a given position.
+It’s rare these days to find new hires that haven’t used a tool to determine the appropriate amount of salary & equity to expect for a given position.

 Fewer companies, especially young ones, put significant effort into thinking about follow-on grants.
 If you tell your employees to “think like an owner,” then you need to consistently align equity with their contribution to the success of the company.